Oyi

 Oyi is a Local Government Area in Anambra State, Nigeria.
 It is home to the Oyi people.
-The towns that make up the local government are Nkwelle-Ezunaka, Awkuzu, Ogbunike, Umuneba, Umunya and Nteje.
+The towns that make up the local government are Nkwelle-Ezunaka, Awkuzu, Ogbunike, Umunede Umunya and Nteje.
+This Local Government Area falls under the Anambra Central senatorial district in Anambra state.

 Oyi/Ayamelum is a Federal Constituency represented by Hon Chinedu Eluemuno at the Federal House of Representatives, Abuja.
 Oyi have had many Council Chairmen including Chief Okonkwo Onuigbo (from Omor), Barr Solomon Ekwenze, Barr.
 Ifeyinwa Morah and Hon.
 Edwin Aghadiuno.
+It is part of the Greater Onitsha Metropolis.

+Demography

+Oyi Local Government Area is located in Anambra State in Nigeria's South-East Geopolitical Zone.
+Its administrative center is located in the town of Nteje.
+Numerous towns and villages, including Ogbunike, Umuneba, Umunya, Nteje, Nkwelle, and Awkuzu, are part of the LGA.
+Oyi LGA is now expected to have 249,448 residents, with Igbo people making up the majority of the local population.

+In the LGA, the Igbo language is widely spoken, and Christianity is a very popular religion there.
+Oyi LGA has a number of vibrant festivals, such as the Ofala and Isigwu festivals, and the area is home to the well-known Ogbunike Caves, a UNESCO World Heritage Site.
+As at the 2006 census, this LGA has a total population of 168,201 people.

+Economy

+The Modern Aluminium market in Ogbunike is one of the several markets in the Oyi LGA, which serves as a major trading center.
+With products including rice, yams, cassava, and breadfruit cultivated nearby, agriculture plays a significant economic role in Oyi LGA.
+The LGA is also well-known for its commercial fishing, farming, and hunting operations.

 History

 Oral history

-The origin of Oyi people is the same for all the "OLU" sub group of the Eri-Awka Igbo.
-The Olus are the distinct river-side Igbo people of the lower Anambra plain (Anambra River Basin), encompassing the entire old Anambra Division of the 1920s to the 80s, parts of today's Awka North LGA of Anambra State and the excision of the former Uzo-Uwani LGA of now Enugu State.
+The origin of Oyi people is the same for all the Olu sub group of the Eri-Awka Igbo.
+The Olus are the distinct riverside Igbo people of the lower Anambra plain (Anambra River Basin), encompassing the entire old Anambra Division of the 1920s to the 80s, parts of today's Awka North LGA of Anambra State and the excision of the former Uzo-Uwani LGA, now in Enugu State.
 A number of Olu people also speak Igala language.
 In fact, Igala kingdom is considered to have been founded by an Olu 'refugee' prince.
 Olu trace their origin to Eri (Eru, Nri, Nru).
 Onitsha and Ogbaru areas by character and dialect, are sometimes considered as Olu (though with specific associations).
-It is said that the more ancient forms of Igbo Tradition and Cultural practices like music, marriage ceremony and religious worships are those still practiced by the Olu.
+It is said that the more ancient forms of Igbo tradition and cultural practices like music, marriage ceremony and religious worships are those still practiced by the Olu.